acarteas/Teaching-MobileApps/class resources/how to pull changes.md

 8. click Merge

 Steps 4-5 are odd.
-If you input the base fork/head fork correctly (flip the above), there is no need to switch the base.
+If you input the

-ad